Akshaykelagade/M1_Harmonic-mitigation-of-cascaded-multilevel-inverter_UTI/MiniProject_Template/1_Requirements.md

 5) We propose the development of a novel modified H-bridge single phase multilevel inverter that has two diodes switches and a novel pulse width modulated technique.

+## SWOT ANALYSIS

+S-Strength
+  - It can remove 3rd,5th,and 7th harmonics without change in fundamental output voltage which is the advantage of selective harmonic elimination technique.
+  - As the level of the inverter increases the value of the THD decreases.

+ W-Weakness
+ - Two-level and three-level voltage source inverters are not suitable for high voltage and high-power applications in the range of KVA because during each turning on and turning off of the power semiconductor switches, these switches are subjected to high voltage stress and introduces voltage and current harmonics in the output of the converter which directly affects the performance parameter of the converter.

+ O-Opportunity
+ - Lower THD implies almost accurate sine wave, lower peak,less core losses,higher power factor,and higher efficiency which directly helping the industry to grow faster without any losses.

+T-Threats
+- Nonlinear loads are the primary causes of harmonics in an electrical system.
+- The short pulses cause distorted current waveforms,which in turn cause harmonic currents to flow back into other parts of the power system.

+## 5W’s and 1H

+Who:
+     Harmonic reduction for grid it is benifited.

+Why:
+     It will increase the electrical system efficiency.

+What:
+      The purpose of this is to maintain the THD level in inverter.

+Where:
+      It can be used in the presence of optimum value of switching angles with variation in input dc bus voltage over the entire range of modulation index.